livewire-filemanager/filemanager/README.md

 > [!IMPORTANT]
 > This package is still in development and its structure can change until a stable version is released.
 Use with caution in you projects.
+> Additionally, the file manager does not include any security layers to protect uploaded documents.
+You are responsible for controlling access where you install the package and securing your files and folders.

 You can install the package via [composer](https://getcomposer.org):